r-grandorder/tri-hermes/en/pages/bamboo.md

 　◆

 By the way, the mini-game Marvelous secretly made for us, "Iku-stella", I hear it has a short window of release so hurry to go get it!
-(TL note: it's already over) I heard "it's a casual raising game like tamagocchi, you can enjoy it inbetween doing other things" and just started earlier, but it's so good......
+(TL note - it's already over) I heard "it's a casual raising game like tamagocchi, you can enjoy it inbetween doing other things" and just started earlier, but it's so good......
 It's full of happiness, the BGM is very peaceful, and because of that it gives a strong feeling of "a temporary happy dream that could have been"......